The people whose outfits I notice in July all have this in common

 The same logic works just as well in black, with a little more edge.

-When every single piece is the same color but all completely different to the touch, that’s when the interest comes through.
+The interest still comes through when every single piece is in the same color but all are completely different to the touch.
 The linen top is matte and substantial while the silk short is fluid with a little shine.
 The raffia clutch and beaded sandals have opposing textures at play as well.

 Shape and silhouette are also worth exploring during a tonal moment.
 The asymmetric linen top against the fluid silk shorts provide some structure as well as movement that a basic tee could never.
 The east-west shape of the clutch and circular beads on the shoe are both interesting on their own but don’t compete within the look.